COMMUNICATION AND LEARNING DISORDERS DEPARTMENT

 group discussion of a selected research article is extended to approximately 60

 applicants based on their overall rankings on the three criteria noted above.

 Acceptable performance in the group interview provides the last few ranking

 points for admission.

-Note: Full-time students can graduate in 5-6 semesters if they follow the recommended sequence of courses for each semester.
+Note: Sequence of Graduate Coruses Full-time students typically graduate in 5-6 semesters if they follow the recommended sequence of courses for each semester.
 Part-time students will usually take 7-8 semesters to graduate.